OISF/suricata/doc/userguide/configuration/exception-policies.rst

    * - flow.memcap
      - memcap-policy
      - Apply policy when the memcap limit for flows is reached and no flow could be freed up.
+Apply policy to the packet.
    * - defrag.memcap
      - memcap-policy
      - Apply policy when the memcap limit for defrag is reached and no tracker could be picked up.
+Apply policy to the packet.
    * - app-layer
      - error-policy
      - Apply policy if a parser reaches an error state.
+Apply policy to the packet and flow.

 To change any of these, go to the specific section in the suricata.yaml file (for more configuration details, check the :doc:`suricata.yaml's<suricata-yaml>`